garybgenett/garybgenett.net/resume/resume-pdm.md

 **_Key Contributions:_**

   * Led the initial analysis, guidance, and testing for 3 successive company acquisitions.
-  * Drove the successful development of a Performance Testing Guide, setting the industry standard for comprehensive review.
+  * Successfully developed a Performance Testing Guide, setting the industry standard for comprehensive evaluation.
   * Expertly released SSL VPN for UNIX-like systems, as Perl script and Video Demonstration of Process.

 *Additional experience as **Network Support Engineer** for F5 Networks, **Implementation Specialist** for MICROS Systems, **UNIX Tier 3 Support Specialist** for HostPro, and **Operations and Systems Production Support** for VoiceStream Wireless.*